 The HeatSmart Mass pilot program was developed with support from the Massachusetts Clean Energy Center (MassCEC) and the Department of Energy Resources (DOER).
 Learn more about the HeatSmart Mass program and its goals here.

 There's more than one way to green your heat: HeatSmart CCL offers customers the choice of air-source heat pumps and ground-source heat pumps, which use heat from the air and ground to provide your home with heating and cooling in one system, as well as modern wood heating systems, which will allow you to heat your home with locally-produced, sustainably-harvested wood pellets.
 All three of these technologies could help you save on your energy bill and improve the comfort of your home—all while reducing your carbon footprint!

 What kind of incentives are available?

 Available rebates could cover up to 50% of the cost of a new clean heating and cooling system!
 A variety of financing options, including the 0% interest Mass Save HEAT Loan (for Carlisle/Lincoln residents only) are also available.

 What can I do to get ready for HeatSmart?

 Get a free home energy audit through Mass Save or the Concord Municipal Light Plant!

-If you live in Carlisle or Lincoln—or live in Concord and heat with gas—Mass Save, the state's utility energy efficiency program offers free home energy audits.
+If you live in Carlisle or Lincoln, Mass Save, the state's utility energy efficiency program offers free home energy audits.
 Completing this audit will not only provide you with more info about your home's energy usage, but also make you eligible for the 0% interest Mass Save HEAT Loan, thousands of dollars in rebates for additional home insulation, and MassCEC rebates.